qmacro/managed-associations-in-cap/guide/README.md

 Branch: `13-create-a-link-entity-as-the-basis-for-a-many-to-many-relationship`.

+Let's now move on from (one-) to-one and (one-) to-many relationships ... to a many-to-many relationship.

 While CDS doesn't currently directly support many-to-many relationships (see [Many-to-Many Associations](https://cap.cloud.sap/docs/guides/domain-models#many-to-many-associations)), they can be achieved by using a so-called "link entity" to bind two (one) to-many managed associations together.

 👉 In the `srv/extend.cds` file, add a new entity `Books_Authors` so that the contents look as follows: